ToolJet/ToolJet/docs/docs/deployment/ec2.md

 4. Now, from the AMI search page, select the search type as "Public Images" and input `AMI Name : tooljet_latest_ubuntu_bionic` in the    search bar.

-5. Select the ToolJet app's AMI and bootup an EC2 machine.
+5. Select the ToolJet app's AMI and bootup an EC2 instance.

   Creating a new security group is recommended.
 For example, if the installation should receive traffic from the internet, the inbound rules of the security group should look like this: